The best team building activities for remote teams

 Remote team building activities

-Nothing scandalous, please – these quizzes are just harmelss, simple opportunities to learn more about your remote colleagues and spark new conversations.
+Quizzes are simple, harmless fun and make great opportunities to learn more about your remote colleagues and spark new conversations.
 You can do almost anything with the quiz format – from multiple choice to polls.
 We’ve tried the following with great success in the past:

 Match the fact to the colleague (the more unusual/unexpected the better)